 It was easy to forget in the end, but Hyun-Jin Ryu started this game for the Dodgers and things got off to a rocky start when he issued a walk to Adam Eaton and then Juan Soto annihilated a ball to straight-away center for a 2-0 lead.

-That proved almost disastrous as Anibal Sanchez spun a gem.
-The Dodgers did have a chance in the 1st when he gave up a single and two walks to load the bases, but the Dodgers couldn’t capitalize on the chance.
+That proved almost disastrous as Sanchez spun a gem.
+The Dodgers did have a chance in the 1st when he gave up a single and two walks to load the bases, but the Dodgers couldn’t capitalize.
 In the next three innings, the Dodgers got just a double and a single (in separate innings) as Sanchez rolled.
 He then got the first two outs in the 5th before Max Muncy woke the Dodgers up a bit with a no-doubter to right, his second of the postseason, to make it 2-1.

 That was the end of the road for Ryu, who rebounded nicely after a rough 1st.
 He went five innings, giving up the two runs on four hits and two walks, striking out three.